Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 Apalachee women usually wore their long hair wound into buns on top

-tribal tattoos and painted themselves bright red before battles or dances.
+tribal tattoo designs and painted themselves bright red before battles or dances.

 Apalachee women didn't tattoo or paint themselves, but they liked to wear long strings of shell jewelry.